Discover practical procurement dashboard examples and the KPIs teams use to track spend, suppliers, inventory, contracts, and cost savings.

 4. Purchase Dashboard for Order Tracking

-This dashboard focuses on the full lifecycle of purchase orders from request to approval to delivery—so you always know what’s delayed, completed, or stuck.
+A purchase order tracking dashboard covers the full lifecycle of purchase orders, from request and approval to delivery, making it easy to see what is delayed, completed, or stuck.

 Here's what KPIs this dashboard tracks: